 Call us today at (713) 659-4000 to schedule your free consultation and learn more about how we can help you get the fair compensation you’re owed.

 Premises liability involves any injury that results from the defective or unsafe condition of someone’s property.
 It falls under the legal category of personal injury, where injured victims can pursue compensation for their physical, mental, or emotional injuries.

 Suppose you’re invited over and fall into an unmarked hole in your neighbor’s yard.
 They might be held legally and financially responsible for your expenses in an insurance claim or lawsuit.

 Gibson Hill Personal Injury can handle all kinds of premises liability cases, including:

-- Slip and fall accidents
+- Slip and falls

-- Bites from dogs and other animals
+- Dog bites or injuries from other animals

 - Swimming pool accidents